 Precision screws, nuts, and bolts

 The automotive industry mostly relies on steel alloys and aluminum.
 On average, a vehicle is about 65% steel, and has close to 2,000 pounds of steel parts.
+Many of those steel parts are manufactured with CNC machines.
 Steel is used for automotive components because of its durability and lower cost.
 To avoid rust and corrosion, secondary processes like heat treating, plating are used on steel parts.

 Aluminum parts are used when the parts don’t need to be as durable because aluminum is much lighter and easier to machine than steel.
 It also has a higher strength to weight ration, so the vehicle weight can be reduced without sacrificing much strength.
 Aluminum is more expensive than steel, so it’s used more in more expensive cars.
 The less expensive machining makes up for some of the cost differences.